Medical Guardian Review

 The company’s response time is one of the fastest times we had the pleasure to witness.
 After calling for help multiple times, we were connected with call center representatives within 25 seconds on average.
 GreatCall is the only company that managed to outshine the fairly quick response time of this medical alert system provider.

-The quality of the call is also outstanding, as the connection we established was clear and loud.
+There were no Medical Guardian complaints when it comes to call quality.
+Call audio is outstanding, as the connection we established was clear and loud.
 In case of an emergency, you need a calm, professional, yet friendly responder to assist you, and the company put some thought into this.
 Every responder we talked to was pleasant and sincerely invested in offering help.

 Medical Guardian customer service didn’t fail to impress us either.
 It has been accredited by the Better Business Bureau with an A+ rating, and for a good reason.
 The company’s operators are available 24/7, every day of the year.
-We chose to test their customer service by contacting them via live chat.
+We chose to test the customer service by contacting the agents via live chat.

 After we explained to the operator that we were having some issues setting the time on the Freedom Guardian, he first recommended we search for a solution in the Medical Guardian manual.
 But when we told him we would prefer if he could walk us through the process himself, he didn’t hesitate to help and handled our request with utter professionalism.